Enrichment and Events

-Activities change according to demand and to the seasons, and Learning Guides will publish up-to-date timetables in their rooms.
+Activities change according to demand and to the seasons, and Form Tutors will publish up-to-date timetables in their rooms.

-There are curriculum support activities across many subjects at lunchtime and after school, and the Library is open before and after school, at break time and at lunchtime for private study, including homework (8.30am to 4.30pm Monday to Thursday, 4.00pm Friday.)
-There is also a Homework Support Club in the Library on Thursdays after school.
+There are curriculum support activities across many subjects at lunchtime and after academy.
+The Library is open before and after academy, at break time and at lunchtime for private study, including homework (8.30am to 4.30pm Monday to Thursday, 4.00pm Friday.)
+There is also a Homework Support Club in the Library on Thursdays after academy.

 In addition there are sports teams in all year groups.